-, , , , Advantages Reduces waste tonnage.Improves street presentation.Provides more equity in the service.
-Disadvantages Likelihood that households will still exceed the collection volume and the enforcement, clean up following the service will increase.
-Residents may not be able to present large bulky items out within timeframe.
-Additional council resources required to enforce volume limits.
+, 0 , Advantages ' e tonnage. et presentation. e equity in the service.
+Disadvantages enforcement, o • Residents may timeframe. clean up following the se not be able to present l ceed the collection volume and the ervice will increase. large bulky items out within to enforce volume limits.
+9